Casual Dining in Manchester

 Sometimes a meal should just be that: a meal.
 Simple but still great and well worth your hard-earned quids.

-Save the Michelin star airs and graces for another time, this guide is all about those drop-in, quick bite (or long, lazy meals if you so wish), with friends and family.
+Save the Michelin star airs and graces for another time, this guide is all about those drop-in, quick bite (or long, lazy meals if you feel like it), with friends and family.

 Our top picks